-Allergies are rather insidious and they come in all sorts of forms: drugs, food, insects, pets, mould, pollen and latex.
-Oh, hold on a second… Then what about latex mattresses?
-Aren’t they supposed to be completely good for your health?
-They are relatively safe.
-Below you’ll see why.
+Allergies are rather insidious and they come in all sorts of forms: drugs, food, insects, pets, mould, pollen, and latex.
+Oh, hold on for a second… Then what about latex mattresses and latex allergies?
+Aren’t latex mattresses supposed to be completely good for your health?
+Are latex mattresses troublesome for people who suffer from latex allergy?

 It is a reaction caused by the proteins found in natural latex extracted from the rubber tree (Hevea brasiliensis).
-There are many everyday objects that contain latex in its natural form including rubber gloves, elastic bands, baby bottle teats, balloons, just to name a few.
+We know by now that many everyday objects contain latex in its natural form, including rubber gloves, elastic bands, baby bottle teats, balloons, just to name a few.
 As for synthetic latex, it does not trigger allergic reactions because it has nothing to do with its natural cousin.

 How does latex allergy develop?